dev-playbook/dev-playbook.github.io/_posts/azure-cli/webapps/2020-11-22-autoscaling.md

     > - _Traffic Manager_ to control request distribution.
     > - _Auto-scale_ up to 10 instances.

-1. Create an autoscale monitor to the app service plan that configures the instance capacities.
+1. Create an autoscale monitor for the app service plan that configures the instance capacities.

     ```shell
     autoscalename=webapp-demo-asplan-autoscale